jmercouris/networkt/README.rst

 #.
 For each collected follower (F) following the startup
    incubator/workspace/hotspot, collect a sample of their network.
 #.
 Check the sample network of (F) to see whether it qualifies them as
-   a transnational (the details qualifying a network can be found in the report).
+   a Transnational (the details qualifying a network can be found in the report).
 #.
 If the follower (F) qualifies, collect a larger version of their
    network for analysis.
 This entails getting a larger set of their